chpxu/development-flake/README.md

 ```

 - `default.nix` is the file which imports and includes everything from all the other files and sets up package configuration, shellHook, vscode configuration etc. This file is then included inside `flake.nix` to be consumed by `devShells`.
-- `packages/<language>` folders contain nix files that detail the relevant packages to be installed..
+- `packages/<language>` folders contain nix files that detail the relevant packages to be installed.
 - `overlays` folder contains, well, any overlays you might want to use.
   - For example, configuring python311 to `enableOptimisations` and disable `reproducibleBuild` for potential speedups
 - `misc` folder contains any general functions written to be used across the project (`helper.nix`), and any configuration that does not directly impact the shell itself (e.g. editor settings).